 I’ve lost track of the number of miles we’ve logged with our little ones in tow.
-Last week we were in the United Kingdom and this week we’ve spent time in Massachusetts, Maryland, Virginia, and Florida.
+We have been to the United Kingdom and we’ve often spent time in Massachusetts, Maryland, Virginia, and Florida.
 We love to travel and hope that although our children might not remember every detail of our adventures in their early years, that the time we’ve spent visiting different places sparks a life long passion for exploration.

 My husband and I feel that exposing our children to different cultures is an important part of our role as parents.
 We’ve made sacrifices to make our travel dreams a reality but we’ve never regretted it.
 The kids love riding trains, flying in airplaces, and learning about different people in different places.
 Their fascination and enjoyment make the challenges that surround traveling with young children seem trivial in comparison.